-8. There are no existing social, economic or environmental problems that affect the neighbourhood area to which the Neighbourhood Plan is intending to respond, other than to refine the management of development proposals alongside other development plan policies.
+8. There are two main existing social, economic or environmental problems that affect the neighbourhood area to which the Neighbourhood Plan is intending to respond.
+Firstly, it seeks to promote local employment to counter the higher levels of commuting from the large scale housing developments of the last decade.
+Secondly, it seeks to provide for a pattern of development that does not aggravate congestion on the local roads as a result of car trips to local services, especially school journeys.
+In all other respects, the Neighbourhood Plan refines the management of development proposals alongside other development plan policies.